Outage highlights how vital Facebook has become worldwide

 “I’ve tried other platforms because I am wary of Facebook, but none of them are as powerful for the type of content I create,” Murdoch said.
 As for her losses, “it may only be a few people, but we are small enough that it hurts.”

-Heather Lynton has run a portrait studio in Lynton, Indiana, for 18 years.
+Heather Rader runs How Charming Photography in Linton, Indiana.
 She takes photographs for schools and sports teams and makes yard signs with the photos.
-She has her own website but said parents and other customers most often try to reach her through social media.
+She has her own website but said parents and other customers mostly try to reach her through social media.

 She said she might have lost three or four bookings for photo sessions at $200 a client.